mindyouragents/mindyouragents.github.io/_pages/about.markdown

 I am a product-led solution architect and software engineer, currently into developing AI agents and multi-agent systems for enterprise software.
 Building mostly on Python, Java and OpenAI.

+I write here on my learnings and opinionated views on agentic AI and software engineering in general.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/sauravdey/).